ckan/ckan/doc/harvesting.rst

 Other harvesters
 ================

-Other extensions offer different harvesters for other metadata sources.
+There are other extensions offer different harvesters for other metadata sources.
 For instance, `ckanext-inspire`_ provides harvesters for CSW records that follow the ISO-19193 encoding.